Empirical Risk Minimization with Relative Entropy Regularization: Sensitivity and Generalization

-The following theorem establishes a connection between sensitivity and generalization error in the particular case in which $Q$ in \eqref{EqERMRER} is a probability measure. \begin{theorem} Under the assumption that datasets are sampled from $P_{\vect{Z}}$ in~\eqref{EqProdPXY}, the generalization error of the Gibbs algorithm with parameters $Q$ and $\lambda > 0$, is
+The following theorem establishes a connection between sensitivity and generalization error in the particular case in which $Q$ in \eqref{EqERMRER} is a probability measure. \begin{theorem} Under the assumption that datasets are sampled from $P_{\vect{Z}}$ in~\eqref{EqProdPXY}, the generalization error of the Gibbs algorithm with parameters $Q$ (a probability measure) and $\lambda > 0$, is